pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 #### QOL - High Priority

 - Bill calls and switches your box when its full
-- Pressing B in a wild battle moves the cursor to RUN
 - Move Relearner/Move Deleter at every pokecenter
 - Replace trade evolutions with different methods
   - Trade stone?